 Mark worked an extra night job or two, and we could soon see we could do it.
 Yes, it was hard work, but it was worth it.
 And we put him through school without any student loans.

-1. Put Your Budget In Writing
+1. Put Your Budget Into Written Form

-I wish schools and churches would teach our youth how to make a budget, put it in writing like a roadmap.
+I wish schools and churches would teach our youth how to make a budget, and put it in writing like a roadmap.
 This is where we are right now and this is where we want to be.
 We have all heard the statement you can’t squeeze blood out of a turnip, I get it.

 2. Find A Way To Bring In More Income

-So, we have to make some tough decisions, where can we cut expenses and how can we bring in more income.
+So, we have to make some tough decisions, where can we cut expenses and how can we bring in more income?
 Simple as that, or is it?
 It’s hard to think I have to get another job or cut out our cable bill.

 3. Write Down Expenses and Income

 First of all, don’t be tough on yourself, this will help the entire family learn to live on less and work harder.
 It’s okay, you can do this, I promise.
 I’m going to list a few places to possibly cut expenses.
 I want you to write down your income as I mentioned above.
-Grab a piece a paper and write it down.
-Now, write down all of your expenses you’ll be faced with this month.
-Of course, our rent or house payment will be the first thing to pay and then our utilities.
+Grab a piece of paper and write it down.
+Now, write down all of the expenses you’ll be faced with this month.
+Of course, our rent or house payment will be the first thing to pay, and then our utilities.
 Then list your car payment, food, clothing, school loans, and so on.

 4. Set Up A Savings Account

-Please save at least $10.00 every paycheck for your savings account as a starting point, more if you can afford it.
+Please set aside at least $10.00 every paycheck for your savings account as a starting point, more if you can afford it.
 If you set it up by automatic payment you won’t miss it.
 Please start small and it will work, you can skip eating out or your soda pop run.
 In the end, having a few bucks in the bank is awesome!

 5. How To Cut Expenses/Wants or Needs

 This is a really long list of ideas to help you cut expenses, they may or may not pertain to your situation.
-But we need to think out loud how to cut our spending.
+But we need to think out loud about how to cut our spending.

-- Put money in envelopes to help you budget for groceries, haircuts, clothing, eating out, medicine, Doctor/Dentist visits, dog grooming (for gas I use my debit card)
+- Put money in envelopes to help you budget for groceries, haircuts, clothing, eating out, medicine, Doctor/Dentist visits, and dog grooming (for gas I use my debit card)